lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@part1`

-> Dichotomania: The obsession to convert continuous data into discrete or binary data, also known as dichotomizing. {{1}}
+> Dichotomania: The obsession to convert continuous data into discrete or binary data, also known as discretizing or dichotomizing. {{1}}

-- Example: obesity defined as a body mass index of >30 while overweight is between 25-30 {{2}}
+- Example: obesity = body mass index >30, overweight = between 25-30 {{2}}
-- Should be avoided at all costs {{3}}
+- Should be avoided {{3}}
 - Dichotomizing or discretizing: {{4}}
-    - Has no statistical utility
+    - No statistical utility
-    - Has little to no clinical value
+    - Little to no clinical value
-    - Misclassifies individuals
+    - High misclassification
-    - Reduces statistical power
+    - Reduces power

 `@script`

+But before continuing, I want to talk about a problem common in health research... and that is something known as dichotomania.
+Dichotomania is an obsession for researchers to convert continuous data into discrete or binary data.
+These processes are known as discretizing or dichotomising.
+An example of this is with the definition of obesity, which is any BMI >30.
+This is be avoided at all costs because there are many problems with this.
+Discretizing has no statistical utility, doesn't provide much clinical value, misclassification of individual's health risk is high, and you reduce statistical power.

 ---
 ## The problem of discretizing: An visual example